glouppe/info8010-deep-learning/lecture10.md

 class: middle

 **Epistemic** uncertainty accounts for uncertainty in the model or in its parameters.
-- It captures our *ignorance* about which model generated the collected data.
+It captures our *ignorance* about which model generated the collected data.

-- It can be explained away given enough data (why?).
+It can be explained away given enough data.
-- It is also often referred to as *model uncertainty*.

 .footnote[Credits: Kendall and Gal, [What Uncertainties Do We Need in Bayesian Deep Learning for Computer Vision?](https://papers.nips.cc/paper/7141-what-uncertainties-do-we-need-in-bayesian-deep-learning-for-computer-vision.pdf), 2017.]